The Brownstone Parlor Room Dilemma

 Accent chairs obstruct the fireplace

-Requires shallow seating and a narrow coffee table to mitigate the issue
+Requires furniture with shallow seats and a narrow coffee table to mitigate the issue

 Still compromises the fireplace visually